byt3n33dl3/Offshore/docs/build.md

 sudo make install
 ```

-to build, test, and install trojan.
-If everything goes well you'll be able to use trojan.
+to build, test, and install offshore.
+If everything goes well you'll be able to use offshore.

 The `cmake ..` command can be extended with the following options:

-- `-DDEFAULT_CONFIG=/path/to/default/config.json`: the default path trojan will look for config (defaults to `${CMAKE_INSTALL_FULL_SYSCONFDIR}/trojan/config.json`).
+- `-DDEFAULT_CONFIG=/path/to/default/config.json`: the default path offshore will look for config (defaults to `${CMAKE_INSTALL_FULL_SYSCONFDIR}/offshore/config.json`).
 - `ENABLE_MYSQL`
     - `-DENABLE_MYSQL=ON`: build with MySQL support (default).
     - `-DENABLE_MYSQL=OFF`: build without MySQL support.